 Further to fantastic growth in membership, in participation and some recent feedback on bunch riding, the exec team yesterday further discussed issues to help clarify which groups to ride with.
 Here are some general principles, and if unsure, please come to speak with a club official to help determine best bunch.

 New Riders - You have two to three rides to experience riding with DHBC to work out if you would like to take the plunge and join our club under the umbrella of Cycling NSW.
-You should provide new rider information and be aware of and accept personally the inherent risks of cycling with us (and riding with us, signifies you accept this)
+You should and be aware of and accept personally the (and riding with us, signifies you accept this)

 New riders should only join Saturday Slowies or Sunday Cruisers where other participants accept that skills will be varied and accept that risk.
 In exceptional circumstances, new riders may be deemed able to join Sunday Middies, but must have this agreed by a club official (not just member) first.
 No new unlicenced rider should ever ride with Sunday Fasties.

 Don't move up a group if you are strong but are yet to master group riding techniques.

 Middies riders should not split the bunch.
 Ensure bulk of group remain together on the upward slope sections.

 Skill level for Fasties is strength, technique and bunch riding skills.
 Generally we would expect you have present or past racing experience as well.
 No unlicenced riders to ride with this group at all.

 I've confirmed with Randwick Botany (and is a good principle for all other clubs) that its too dangerous to merge club bunches.
 Never ride on to the back of other bunches - keeping 10 metres or so back is OK, with a gap.